Crimea: Southern Coast

 The terrain that lies south of the sheltering Crimean Mountain range is of an altogether different character.
-Here, the narrow strip of coast and the slopes of the mountains are smothered with greenery.
+Here, the narrow strip of coast and the slopes of the mountains are covered with greenery.
 This "riviera" stretches along the southeast coast from capes Fiolent and Aya, in the south, to Feodosia.
-It is studded with summer sea-bathing resorts such as Alupka, Yalta, Gurzuf, Alushta, Sudak, and Feodosia.
-During the years of Soviet rule, the resorts and dachas of this coast served as prime perquisites of the politically loyal.
+There are many summer sea-bathing resorts such as Alupka, Yalta, Gurzuf, Alushta, Sudak, and Feodosia.
+During the years of Soviet rule, the resorts and dachas of this coast were used by leading politicians and served as prime perquisites of the politically loyal.
 In addition, vineyards and fruit orchards are located in the region.
 Fishing, mining, and the production of essential oils are also important.
 Numerous Crimean Tatar villages, mosques, monasteries, and palaces of the Russian imperial family and nobles are found here, as well as picturesque ancient Greek and medieval castles.

 The Crimean Mountains and the southern coast are part of the Crimean Submediterranean forest complex ecoregion.
 The natural vegetation consists of scrublands, woodlands, and forests, with a climate and vegetation similar to the Mediterranean Basin.

 Climate

-Crimea is located between the temperate and subtropical climate belts and is characterized by warm and sunny weather.
-It is characterized by diversity and the presence of microclimates.
+Crimea is located between the temperate and subtropical climate belts and is characterised by warm and sunny weather.
+It is characterised by diversity and the presence of microclimates.
 The northern parts of Crimea have a moderate continental climate with short but cold winters and moderately hot dry summers.
 In the central and mountainous areas the climate is transitional between the continental climate to the north and the Mediterranean climate to the south.
 Winters are mild at lower altitudes (in the foothills) and colder at higher altitudes.
 Summers are hot at lower altitudes and warm in the mountains.
-A subtropical, Mediterranean climate dominates the southern coastal regions, is characterized by mild winters and moderately hot, dry summers.
+A subtropical, Mediterranean climate dominates the southern coastal regions, is characterised by mild winters and moderately hot, dry summers.

-The climate of Crimea is influenced by its geographic location, relief, and influences from the Black sea.
+The climate of Crimea is influenced by its geographic location, relief, and influences from the Black Sea.
 The Southern Coast is shielded from cold air masses coming from the north and, as a result, has milder winters.
 Maritime influences from the Black Sea are restricted to coastal areas; in the interior of the peninsula the maritime influence is weak and does not play an important role.
 Because a high-pressure system is located north of Crimea in both summer and winter, winds predominantly come from the north and northeast year-round.
 In winter these winds bring in cold, dry continental air, while in summer they bring in dry and hot weather.
 Winds from the northwest bring warm and wet air from the Atlantic Ocean, causing precipitation during spring and summer.
 As well, winds from the southwest bring very warm and wet air from the subtropical latitudes of the Atlantic Ocean and the Mediterranean sea and cause precipitation during fall and winter.